jakubgarfield/Bonobo-Git-Server/readme.md

     * selecione o usuário do IIS (no meu caso IIS_IUSRS) e adicione Modify and Write permission,
     * confirm these settings with Apply button.

-* **Convert Bonobo.Git.Server to Application** in IIS
+* **Converta Bonobo.Git.Server para um Aplicativo** no IIS
-    * Run IIS Manager and navigate to Sites -> Default Web Site.
-You should see Bonobo.Git.Server.
+    * Execute o gerenciador do IIS e selecione Sites -> Default Web Site.
+Você deve ver o Bonobo.Git.Server.
     * Right click on Bonobo Git Server and convert to application.
     * Check if the selected application pool runs on .NET 4.0 and convert the site.